BenchLabs/bench-technology-handbook/technology-principles.md

 - To grow, we must step into conversations that feel scary and uncomfortable, and we must learn to differentiate them from conversations that feel unsafe.
 - To foster the growth of our colleagues—regardless of their job title—we must give them deeply honest feedback, and expect them to do the same for us.
 - Feedback is most effective when those receiving it feel supported by those giving it.
 - Successes and failures are important because of what we learn from them.
-By sharing these learnings, we rapidly increase the entire team's knowledge.

 ## Honour Time
 - By intentionally limiting the amount of time we spend on our problems, we are adding a constraint that asks us to be continuously creative while solving them.